p3lim/sublime-githunk/README.md

 - `?` to toggle help text
 - `escape` to exit mode

 Currently the staging and discarding doesn't work.
-Also, the help panel doesn't show by default.

 ## Options